7 evidence-based principles based on the law and what research tells us works best to support young people.

 3

-Legislation and practice guidance on good planning underpin the provision of this principle and establishes the duties and requirements of professionals to start the planning process early and ensure that the right information is provided and referrals are made at the right time.
-The GIRFE toolkit can support a smooth transition from children to adult's service and ensure a coordinated plan.
+Legislation and practice guidance on good planning underpin the provision of this Principle and establishes the duties and requirements of professionals to start the planning process early and ensure the right information is provided and referrals are made at the right time.
+The GIRFE toolkit can support a smooth transition from children's to adult services and ensure a co-ordinated plan.

 Next Principle